jdelon02/CSCIS-33a-final/README.md

 **Recipes Form** - This was the form that gets the most use.
 It does a lot of what the ingredients form does, in that it creates default values, establishes field/widget types, and also has two inline_formsetfactories that allow for adding the ingredients and steps on the same frontend form.
 I had considered making the "edit" page a single page operation using js, but with the nested formsets, I decided that just wouldn't make sense.

+### Templates
+All of the templates use bootstrap5.
+I also leveraged several django packages, to either write less styling, or to leverage bootstrap abilities.
+I used masonry grid with boostrap cards to create a pinterest style feel throughout.

+### Static
+I manage to build the site using only 2 or 3 css changes.
+Part of that was due to just actually liking most of the default bootstrap styling.
+But, it was also possible because of the packages I leveraged that allowed me to not need to overwrite as much as I was expecting.

+There is a "media" directory, which has 2 default images in it.
+I am .gitignoring the images folder within, which is where user uploaded images would live.

 ### The Views:

 ***User View***